 Teaching became a reality for K.M. and she taught for twelve glorious and spectacular years, some of it in Osteen, Florida and most of it in Springfield, Pennsylvania (Hi, Osteen Elementary and ETR Middle School!!).

 During her time off from teaching she founded and directed the summer day camp Camp Kindness.
 Campers learned about kindness, empathy, and compassion.
 After leaving the classroom, she became an instructional coach for teachers, coaching them on how to be highly effective in their teaching practice.
 She is a proud West Chester University graduate (go Rams!) and Pennsylvania Writing and Literacy Project fellow.

 Funny thing though, writing, it turns out, is K.M.
 Walton's favorite thing to do in the whole world.
 Even the hard parts, and there are a lot of hard parts.
 She says, in the end the hard work is worth it, and nothing compares to the thrill of knowing one of her books impacted a reader.

 She frequently uses an Ernest Hemingway quote to describe what kind of writer she is: Write hard and clear about what hurts.

 Her writing tries to shine a light onto the silently suffering, the marginalized.
 She loves when assumptions are crushed and readers "see" her characters and feel their pain.
 Thrilling.

 A few years ago she dove head-first into abstract painting.
 Like, she just jumped off the diving board without any safety measures in place.
 K.M. likes to do things even when she's afraid to do them #doitafraid.
-She obsessed with textures and layers and things that don't make sense until they just make sense.
-Do visit her art page here and have a look and follow her art-focused Instagram page: @kmwaltonpaints.
+She's obsessed with textures and layers and things that don't make sense until they just make sense.
+Visit her art page and have a look and follow her art-focused Instagram page: @kmwaltonpaints.